WroDo/ldapphonebook/README.md

 # ldapphonebook
 ## About
-Web tool to query your LDAP/AD directory
+Web tool to query your LDAP/AD directory.
+Might be a useful addition to your company's intranet. :-)

 ## ToDo
 - add query form